 Should I pop or squeeze a vaginal pimple?

 It is not recommended to pop or squeeze a vaginal pimple.
 This can push bacteria deeper into the skin, which increases inflammation and the risk of infection.
 The genital area has delicate skin that may heal poorly or become painful if damaged.
-Instead, applying a warm compress can encourage natural healing and reduce discomfort.
-If the pimple persists, becomes very painful, or shows signs of infection, consult a doctor.
-Avoiding popping protects skin health and prevents symptoms from worsening.

 How long do vaginal pimples last?

-Most vaginal pimples are short-lived and improve within a few days to a week, especially if you avoid irritation and practice good hygiene.
+Most vaginal pimples are short-lived and improve within a few days to a week, especially if you avoid irritation and practise good hygiene.
 Pimples caused by ingrown hairs may last a little longer until the trapped hair works its way out.
-However, if a bump remains for more than two weeks, keeps growing, or causes significant pain, it may not be a simple pimple and you should see a doctor.

 Is a pimple on the vagina normal?

-Yes, it is fairly common to develop pimple-like bumps around the vagina.
-Much like other parts of the body, the skin in this area contains hair follicles and oil glands, which can become blocked and cause pimples to develop.
 These bumps often arise due to irritation from shaving, sweating or tight-fitting clothing rubbing against the skin.
-However, not all bumps are pimples — some may indicate infections or cysts, so it is advisable to consult a healthcare provider if you are unsure or concerned.
+However, not all bumps are pimples, some may indicate infections or cysts, so it’s advisable to consult a healthcare provider if you are unsure or concerned.

 Are vaginal pimples contagious?